 Assessment is certainly a hot topic in education.
 Teachers everywhere are (rightfully) concerned that we’ve become overly preoccupied with assessing student knowledge.
 Instead, we should be flipping the switch and refocus on what really matters: student learning.
+This can be done when we learn to use the types of assessment as a tool to help our students.

-But student learning and assessment go hand in hand when done naturally.
+Student learning and assessment go hand in hand when done naturally.
 When we assess FOR learning, it becomes a natural part of the teaching and learning cycle.
 This idea of assessing for learning allows teachers to use assessments as feedback and guidance for next steps.

 Where we’ve gone astray has been in a laser-like focus with assessment OF learning.
 That’s when we use assessments to tell us the sum total of knowledge on a topic.
 When used sparingly, these can give us a single measurement among a broad profile of what a child knows and can do.
 But it’s when we put the emphasis on these kinds of assessments that we begin to unravel the true learning experience.